Jump To Section

 Mice can be very resourceful in taking advantage of storing food during spring, summer, and fall when it is nice and warm.
 They will store up on nuts and seeds in their nests for the cold winter months.

-However, various species of mice prefer a warmer abode to spend their winter.
+However, various species of mice prefer a warmer home to spend their winter.
 So, they find a tiny crack or crevice and invade your home.
-Once they’ve settled in a secluded spot for a nest, they turn your cabinets and pantry into a buffet.
+Once they’ve settled into a secluded spot, they turn your cabinets and pantry into a buffet.

 What’s on the Mouse Menu in Your House?

-Mice are anything but polite when they become unwelcome guests in your home.
+Mice are not known to be polite when they become unwelcome guests in your home.
 Nest building and food finding come easy with the never ending supply and they will be sure to fatten up on all the treats available in your kitchen.
 These miniature mooches will chow down on any tasty morsel they see.

-Mice that have moved into a human abode suddenly develop a voracious appetite for carbohydrates and sweets.
+Mice that have moved into a human dwelling suddenly develop a voracious appetite for carbohydrates and sweets.
 These tiny pests crave sugar like children in a candy store.
-As you question, “What are mice eating in my pantry?” these are some popular items that are on their radar:
+As you question “What are mice eating in my pantry?”, there are some popular items that stay on their radar:

 This isn’t an exhaustive list of the tasty vittles that lure mice into your pantry.
 They typically consume about ten to 15 percent of their body weight in food.
 Once they’ve established a treasure trove of goodies, they will start carrying small pieces to store in their nest.

 One of the reasons you probably won’t see a mouse during the day is that they roam at night.
 In the wild, darkness means fewer predators and less competition for food.
-If they have infested your home, they use the late hours to party in your pantry.
+If they have infested your home, they’ll use the late night hours when all is quiet to party in your pantry.

 Mice are pretty nimble on their feet, and they can run up to eight miles per hour.
 That might seem laughable until you consider it’s the equivalent of a human being running 160 miles per hour.
 Since they must rely on their agility for survival, they are also excellent jumpers and climbers.